jdraines/init-pyproject/README.md

                            └── MyClass.java
    ```

-   When the user provides a namespace `com.mydomain.example`, the rendedered template would look like
+   When the user provides a namespace `com.mydomain.example`, the rendered template would look like

    ```
    my-template-root/